Inversion-Based Style Transfer with Diffusion Models: Introduction

-In this paper, we propose \textit{creativity transfer}, a novel example-guided artistic image generation task related to style transfer and text-to-image synthesis, to alleviate all the above problems.
-Given only a single input painting image, our method can learn and transfer its creativity to a natural image with a very simple text prompt (see Figures~\ref{fig:teaser} and \ref{fig:motivation}(f)).
-The resulting image exhibit very similar creative attributes of the original painting, including material, brushstrokes, colors, object shape and semantic elements, without losing diversity.
+In this paper, we propose a novel example-guided artistic image generation framework InST which related to style transfer and text-to-image synthesis, to alleviate all the above problems.
+Given only a single input painting image, our method can learn and transfer its style to a natural image with a very simple text prompt (see Figures~\ref{fig:teaser} and \ref{fig:motivation}(f)).
+The resulting image exhibit very similar artistic attributes of the original painting, including material, brushstrokes, colors, object shapes and semantic elements, without losing diversity.
 Furthermore, we can also control the content of the resulting image by giving a text description (see Figure~\ref{fig:motivation}(c)).

-To achieve this merit, we need to obtain the representation of image creativity, which refers to the set of attributes that appear in the high-level textual description of the image.
+To achieve this merit, we need to obtain the representation of image style, which refers to the set of attributes that appear in the high-level textual description of the image.
 We define the textual descriptions as ``new words'' that do not exist in the normal language and get the embeddings via inversion method.
 We benefit from the recent success of diffusion models~\cite{latentdiffusion,von-platen-etal-2022-diffusers} and inversion~\cite{chefer2022image,gal2022image}.
-We adapt diffusion models in our work as a backbone to be inverted and as a generator in image-to-image and text-to-image synthesis.
-Specifically, we propose an efficient and accurate textual inversion based on the attention mechanism, which can quickly learn key features from an image.
+We adapt diffusion models in our work as a backbone to be inverted and as a generator in image-to-image and text-to-image synthesis Specifically, we propose an efficient and accurate textual inversion based on the attention mechanism, which can quickly learn key features from an image, and a stochastic inversion to maintain the semantic of the content image.
 We use CLIP~\cite{clip} image embedding to obtain high-quality initial points, and learn key information in the image through multi-layer cross-attention.
-Taking a painting image as a reference, the attention-based inversion module is fed with its CLIP image embedding and then gives its textual embedding.
-The diffusion models conditioning on the textual embedding can produce new images with the learned creativity of the reference.
+Taking an artistic image as a reference, the attention-based inversion module is fed with its CLIP image embedding and then gives its textual embedding.
+The diffusion models conditioning on the textual embedding can produce new images with the learned style of the reference.